-One of the most common barriers to Agile development success is the wall between the technical teams that develop software and the business and operations stakeholders who are responsible for its ongoing support.
-Advancements in Agile culture and methods over the last decade exposed the need for a more holistic approach to the end-to-end software delivery lifecycle.
+One of the most common barriers to Agile transformation success is the wall between the technical teams that develop software and the business and operations stakeholders who are responsible for its ongoing support.
+Advancements in the Agile methodology and culture over the last decade exposed the need for a more holistic approach to the end-to-end software development life cycle.
 Enter the DevOps (and later BizDevOps) movement.

-Many say DevOps is the offspring of Agile software development – born from the need to keep up with the demand for increased software delivery speeds and an understanding of the value that Agile methods achieved by employing collaboration in product development.
+Many say DevOps is the offspring of Agile software development – born from the need to keep up with the demand for increased software delivery speeds and an understanding of the value that an Agile framework achieved by employing collaboration in product development.

 The tech community has used a variety of terms to describe the essence of DevOps – it is a culture, a movement, a set of practices, and the act of using tools (software) to automate and improve imperfect methods of managing complex systems.
 At its core, DevOps aims at unifying software development and software operations methodologies.
 It asks the Operations teams to be part of the Agile development lifecycle.

 DevOps is reinforced by the practices it borrows from Agile and Lean principles, with an added focus on service and quality.
 By designing, building, testing, deploying, managing, and operating applications and systems faster and more reliably, DevOps practitioners create greater value for customers.
 This then translates into a profitable competitive advantage for them – and fosters a manageable delivery schedule that places people over product.

 The three primary characteristic of the DevOps movement are:

 DevOps also promotes frequent communication and ongoing, real-time collaboration between traditionally separate workflows of developers and IT operations teams.
 It replaces the traditionally-siloed development and IT operations teams with multidisciplinary teams, helping to further streamline the movement of software throughout the build, validate, deploy and delivery stages of development.